andre000/spotify-player/README.md

 ---

+## Configurations

-Berore running this project, copy the file `config.example.js`, rename it `config.js` and fill the fields with your data.
+Before running this project, copy the file `config.example.js`, rename it `config.js` and fill the fields with your data.

 ---